-The German-based Beyerdynamic continues to supply the world with high-quality headphones.
-In this review, we check out the new DT 700 Pro X. This latest model offers some tweaks to an already stellar formula.
-But is it worth the high price?
-Read on to find out.
+The German-based Beyerdynamic continues its outstanding reputation for developing high-quality headphones.
+In this hands-on review, we check out the new Beyerdynamic DT 700 Pro X. This latest model offers some tweaks to an already stellar formula and remains one of the leading closed-back options in this price range.

 Beyerdynamic DT 700 Pro X